elainechan/rote/readme.md

 ## Displays
 * Start page
 * Question content: randomized questions and answer choices in each cycle
+* Translate: option to translate questions and answers to another language
 * Feedback: number of questions right, number wrong, number remaining
 * Overall result